 Are there wolves in CT?

-Wolves, while once prevelent, are no longer found in Connecticut.
+Wolves, while once prevalent, are no longer found in Connecticut.
 They were hunted to extinction in the late 1700s.

-People still report wolf sighting in Connecticut, though, and this is likely a case of mistaken identity due to them sharing some similar features with coyotes.
+People still report wolf sightings in Connecticut, though, and this is likely a case of mistaken identity due to them sharing some similar features with coyotes.

 So, if the animal you’ve seen was alone, that’s an indicator that it was not a wolf.